Skip to content

 Upstream Integration Phase

-After selection, this list of commits will be evaluated to determine whether any changes are no longer needed in the Mu history.
+Once an edk2 stable tag is chosen, the dev/* branch will be selectively rebased to determine whether any changes are no longer needed in Mu history.
 The most likely causes of this action are:

 • A change was submitted to TianoCore and has been accepted since the last rebase.
 Therefore, the change is no longer needed in Mu history.